 - A hot water bottle or heat pad to mimic the warmth of a shared bed

 - A soft toy of a similar size to your puppy

 - Play soft music or place a ticking clock close to the crate.
 The rhythmic sound substitutes for a heartbeat

-Whining often gets puppy attention, and they will keep doing it if it works.
-Although it’s difficult to ignore, don’t give in as long as you are confident that your puppy doesn’t need a toilet break and is safe.
+Whining often gets a young puppy attention, and they will keep doing it if it works.
+Although it’s difficult to ignore, don’t give in as long as you are confident that your puppy doesn’t need a potty break and is safe.

 Crate training puppies at night roundup

-Efficiently used a crate is nothing more than a bed, somewhere that your dog likes to spend time.
-In fact, for many dogs, the den-like nature of a covered crate is preferable to an open bed.
+A crate is nothing more than a bed, somewhere that your dog likes to spend time and sleep.
+In fact, for many dogs, the den-like nature of a covered crate is preferable at bedtime to an open bed.
 Each dog is different, though, and some dogs never acclimatize to sleeping in a crate.
 This is especially true for older dogs that are unused to being confined.
 Never force your dog to use a crate and seek professional help if you are struggling in crate training your puppy at night.